hackath0r/FetchEmails/README.md

 # FetchEmails
-Nodejs script to fetch new mails.
+Nodejs script to fetch new mails using Gmail API.

 ## Installation